It all started HERE

 children using ÖKO EUROPE water bottles

-Woman bus stop gourd OKO
+Woman at the bus stop with an OKO water bottle

-Our filtering bottles
+Our water bottles

 Laboratory tests